Demo4889/gunid/README.md

 # gunid
-A script to get the ID's of objects in the world
+A script for RedM to get the ID's and coordinates of objects in the world

 based off the script for FiveM: https://github.com/Puntherline/pun_idgun